 - Discipline.
 You have to discipline employees when they exhibit poor performance, this may lead to termination.

-These aspects are just the basics of employee management, but you may still be asking, just what is employee management?
+These aspects are just the basics of staff management, but you may still be asking, just what is employee management?

 Employee management is how you can help transform underperforming employees into exceptional ones, and you can also help prevent top employees from underperforming.
 Staff management is more than just employees doing their job, “it’s a variety of procedures and strategies that can help you measure, monitor, and interact with the workforce that plays a huge role in your company.”

 In the Journal of Diversity Management, Robert Morris University Professor Dean R. Manna wrote, “employee management is based on ideas and procedures developed to increase worker motivation, productivity, and performance.”

-The bottom line, employee management is a key role that is a key part of the employee’s lifecycle, and it starts during the hiring process.
-Managers must focus on building and maintaining healthy relationships with employees and following along to the tips below to manage employees effectively.
+The bottom line, staff management is a key role that is a key part of the employee’s lifecycle, and it starts during the hiring process.
+Managers must focus on building and maintaining healthy relationships with employees and following along to the tips below for managing employees effectively.

 A survey of over 1,000 employees said found that 81% of employees would join a company that values “open communication” over other benefits and perks.
 This survey also concluded that just 15% of employees were satisfied with how their company communicates with them.

 Communication isn’t just talking either.
 Set up a system where employees have a voice and you able to truly listen and hear their ideas, thoughts, and complaints.
 This includes: